 SRT Trailblazers: How Al Jazeera, Avid, Haivision, Microsoft and Net Insight are Unlocking the Potential of SRT in the Cloud

 At the 2019 NAB Show in Las Vegas, video experts from pioneering organizations Al Jazeera, Avid, Haivision, Microsoft and Net Insight came together for a panel discussion exploring how they’re leveraging cloud-based SRT services in the Microsoft Azure ecosystem to create innovative solutions that solve complex problems.
 Here’s our round up of the key highlights that emerged from the session which included compelling real world use cases of SRT in the cloud as well as an early glimpse into the future of media routing in the cloud.
-You can, of course, watch the full discussion here.

 What was clear from the panel was that the powerful combination of SRT and Azure is already proving to be instrumental in enabling the digital transformation of video workflows for both broadcast and enterprise applications.
 Here are just some of the ways SRT trailblazers are reaping the benefits.